orsinium/blog/content/posts/go/safe-api.md

 ## Putting most of it together

-I've started this blog post by saying that most of the techniques described here are used in [cliff](https://github.com/orsinium-labs/cliff) to make a safe to use wrapper around flag nad pflag.
+I've started this blog post by saying that most of the techniques described here are used in [cliff](https://github.com/orsinium-labs/cliff) to make a safe-to-use wrapper around flag and pflag.
 So, if you are curious, here is how it all plays together:

 ```go
 type Config struct {